 13. Tofu Scramble

 Tofu is one of the highest protein plant based foods out there that is also VERY low in fat and calories, so great if you’re watching your weight.

 You can scramble this up with any veggies you wish really, though I always think bell peppers, onion and spinach are a classic combo.
 This addition of turmeric powder to the dish not only adds an amazing, anti inflammatory spice into the mix, but also gives it that rich yellow egg colour that just seems to make it taste better somehow.

-This vegan tofu scramble with tomatoes and chives makes the perfect breakfast for the weekend!
+Published: · Modified: by · This post may contain affiliate links · This vegan tofu scramble with tomatoes and chives makes the perfect breakfast for the weekend!
 It’s super delicious, easy to make, and it makes a great vegan alternative to scrambled eggs.
 And it’s pretty healthy too!
-I know a lot of people who say breakfast is their favorite meal of the day.

 14. Vegan Thai Noodle Salad

 Raw veggies in abundance will keep you in the best health possible as they contain lots of raw enzymes, and also have all their nutrients intact due to them not being destabilised by heat.